 Mirai Botnet

 The Mirai botnet was a notorious botnet that was first discovered in 2016.
 It was designed to infect Internet of Things (IoT) devices, such as routers, cameras, and DVRs, and use them to launch DDoS attacks.
-The botnet was able to infect a large number of devices by exploiting default credentials and software vulnerabilities.
+The botnet could infect many devices by exploiting default credentials and software vulnerabilities.
 In October 2016, the botnet was responsible for a massive DDoS attack that targeted DNS provider Dyn, causing a widespread outage that affected popular websites such as Twitter, Spotify, and Reddit.

 Anonymous’ Operation Payback

-In 2010, the hacktivist group Anonymous launched a series of DDoS attacks against companies and organizations that had taken action against Wikileaks.
-The attacks, which were part of “Operation Payback,” targeted companies such as Mastercard, Visa, and Paypal, and caused significant disruptions to their services.
+In 2010, the hacktivist group Anonymous launched DDoS attacks against companies and organizations that had taken action against Wikileaks.
+The attacks, which were part of “Operation Payback,” targeted companies such as Mastercard, Visa, and Paypal and caused significant disruptions to their services.
 The attacks were carried out using the LOIC tool, which allowed Anonymous members to join in the attacks and contribute their bandwidth to the effort.

 IoT Reaper Botnet